Over the last few years, we’ve focused on helping SaaS businesses get organic search traffic through their blogs.

 - Make use of high-intent keywords

-The quickest way to get high-quality leads is to optimize your blog for high-intent keywords.
+SaaS marketing agencies know that the quickest way to get high-quality leads is to optimize your blog for high-intent keywords.
 Examples of high-intent keywords are when someone is comparing similar apps, looking for an alternative to your competitor’s app or looking for the best SaaS solutions.
 If you have an app for scheduling meetings, some of the high-intent keywords could be: “best scheduling apps”, “scheduling apps comparison”, “Calendly alternatives” and so on.

 - Stick to your goals